tmoreton/trckfi/_posts/what-is-zero-based-budgeting.md

 ---
 title: 'What is zero-based budgeting, and is it right for you?'
 excerpt: 'Are you looking for a practical way to take charge of your money and make every dollar count?
 If so, lets explore the concept of zero-based budgeting (ZBB) together.
 With zero-based budgeting, you maintain the greatest control over your money by assigning a specific purpose to every dollar you earn.'
-coverImage: '/assets/blog/zero-based-budget.jpg'
+coverImage: '/assets/blog/zero-based-budget-1.jpg'
 date: '2023-07-16'
 ogImage:
-  url: '/assets/blog/zero-based-budget.jpg'
+  url: '/assets/blog/zero-based-budget-1.jpg'
 ---

 Are you looking for a practical way to take charge of your money and make every dollar count?
 If so, let's explore the concept of zero-based budgeting (ZBB) together.
-With zero-based budgeting, you maintain the greatest control over your money by assigning a specific purpose to every dollar you earn.
-In this blog post, we'll cover the ins and outs of zero-based budgeting, discussing its benefits and potential challenges.
-We'll also explore alternative approaches to budgeting that might better suit your individual needs.
+With zero-based budgeting, you maintain control over your money by assigning a specific purpose to every dollar you earn.
+Today, I'll cover the ins and outs of zero-based budgeting, discussing its benefits and potential challenges.
+I’ll also explore alternative approaches to budgeting that might better suit your individual needs.
 So, let's begin by breaking out how Zero-Based Budgeting works.

+Table Of Content
+The Basics of Zero-Based Budgeting
+Key Advantages
+How Zero-Based Budgeting Works?
+Awful Truth About This Approach That You Should Consider Alternatives
+The Best Method Is The One You Stick To

 ## The Basics of Zero-Based Budgeting